You may find more results for this query on our sister sites: 360Dx and Precision Oncology News.

-The FilmArray ME Panel received a de novo clearance from the US Food and Drug Administration in October.
+The test, developed by BioMérieux subsidiary BioFire Defense, first received Emergency Use Authorization from the US Food and Drug Administration in March.